What can we know about that which we cannot even imagine?

-These fundamental properties of formal systems provide one way to make the scenario considered by Bostrom et al. more precise.
-Depending on how precisely one wants to define the word ``simulate'', one can identify each member of the sequence of increasingly powerful formal systems with one of the ``computer simulations produced by sophisticated aliens'' in the nested-dolls sequence of simulations considered by Bostrom, et al. Crucially, no matter how we augment a proof in a formal system, no matter how we combine it with other proofs in that formal system, there will be proofs in the formal systems higher in the hierarchy that it can never replicate.\footnote{Interestingly, while there is no upper limit to this sequence of formal systems / simulations, there \textit{is} a lower limit; it is the formal system that arises in Godel's incompleteness theorem, whose axioms include those of Peano's arithmetic.
-(In weaker formal systems it is not even be possible to perform Peano arithmetic operations.)
-In this sense, there is an infinite set of ``simulations'' that are strictly more computationally powerful than the one giving our physical universe --- but none that we would consider computationally interesting that are weaker.} In this sense, \textit{no matter how our physical brains are organized}, and \textit{no matter what physical systems we ever construct to augment our brains}, we will be cognitively weaker than the aliens residing in those other, more powerful formal systems, peering down at us (assuming that the cognitive abilities of those aliens includes deciding all decidable propositions in the formal system that defines us).
+In light of this, suppose we identify each member of a sequence of increasingly powerful formal systems, able to prove theorems concerning the formal systems lower down in the sequence than it is, with one of the ``computer simulations produced by sophisticated aliens'' in the nested-dolls sequence of simulations considered in~\cite{bostrom2003we}.
+Under this interpretation of the term ``simulate'', there is an infinite set of ``simulations'' that are strictly more computationally powerful than the one giving our physical universe --- but none that we would consider computationally interesting that are weaker.} In this sense, \textit{no matter how our physical brains are organized}, and \textit{no matter what physical systems we ever construct to augment our brains}, we will be cognitively weaker than the aliens residing in those other, more powerful formal systems, peering down at us (assuming of course that the cognitive abilities of those aliens includes (dis)proving all mathematical statements in the formal system that defines us, including in particular all statements which which we cannot (dis)prove).